This is a server board using AMD hardware (Fam10h). It can also be used for building a high-powered workstation. Powered by libreboot.

 These boards use the SSI EEB 3.61 form factor; make sure that your case supports this.
 This form factor is similar to E-ATX in that the size is identical, but the position of the screws are different.

 These boards use LPC flash (not SPI), in a PLCC socket.
 The default flash size 1MiB (8Mbits), and can be upgraded to 2MiB (16Mbits).
 SST49LF080A is the default that the board uses.
 SST49LF016C is an example of a 2MiB (16Mbits) chip, which might work.
 It is believed that 2MiB (16Mbits) is the maximum size available for the flash chip.

 DO NOT hot-swap the chip with your bare hands.
 Use a PLCC chip extractor.
 These can be found online.
 See http://www.coreboot.org/Developer_Manual/Tools#Chip_removal_tools

 Native graphics initialization exists (XGI Z9s) for this board.
 Framebuffer- and text-mode both work.
 A serial port is also available.

 DDR2 533/667 Registered ECC.
 16 slots.
 Total capacity up to 64GiB.

-PCB revision 1.05G is the best version of this board (the revision number will be printed on the board), because it can use dual hex-core CPUs (Opteron 2400/8400 series).
+PCB revision 1.05G is the latest version of this board and the best one (the revision number is be printed on the board), if you want to use dual hex-core CPUs (Opteron 2400/8400 series), though only two board configurations are believed to support them.
 Other revisions are believed to only support dual quad-core CPUs.